HemidaHussein/Posting-System/README.md

 # Backend Task

-This is a laravel vs Vuejs project created to add and read posts into/from database using web panel, and API.
+This is a laravel with Vuejs project created to add and read posts into/from database using web panel, and API.
 The web is secured with login process (Email, password), and The API secured with tokens (Laravel Passport).